DeMoehn/aws-templates/lambda/lambda-api-gateway/README.md

 # Lambda and API Gateway

-This Sample consists of ab AWS API Gateway and a Lambda Function to show how to build a custom API
+This Sample consists of an AWS API Gateway and a Lambda Function to show how to build a custom API

 ![Architecture](_img/lambda-api-gateway.png)